 - A price that is less than the company’s book value

-In the example below, selecting these three additional criteria reduces the choices down from 824 to just five.
+In the example below, selecting these three additional criteria shrinks the list of 824 down to just five.

-There are three main steps to stock selection based on technical analysis: stock screening, chart scanning, and the trade setup.
-With stock screening, your goal is to procure a list of 20 or 25 candidates by quickly sorting through thousands of stocks using a set of technical criteria.
-You will then try to narrow that list down to three or four candidates by scanning the charts for possible entries.
+Stock selection using technical analysis generally involves three steps: stock screening, chart scanning, and setting up the trade.
+With stock screening, your goal is to arrive at a list of 20 or 25 candidates using a set of technical criteria.
+You will then try to narrow that list down to three or four candidates by scanning the charts for possible entries, or points where it could make sense to buy.
 Finally, you will perform a more detailed chart analysis and choose the one you’ll trade.

-To illustrate this process, let’s assume you’re a swing trader that tends to hold a stock for a few days to a few weeks.
+To illustrate this process, let’s assume you’re the kind of trader who holds a stock anywhere from a few days to a few weeks.

 Screen stocks using technical analysis

 To set up a screen, consider the following items:

 - Price and market capitalization.
 This can be a good place to start as it allows you to eliminate a lot of stocks right away.
 For example, if you’re not interested in stocks priced over $100, you could exclude them in the screen.